rotundasoftware/parcelify/README.md

 ### Application level transforms

-You can apply transforms to all packages within an entire branch of the directory tree (e.g. your entire app directory) using the `appTransforms` and `appTransformDirs` options or their corresponding command line arguments.
-Packages inside a `node_modules` folder located inside one of the supplied directories are not effected.
+You can apply transforms to all packages within an entire branch of the directory tree using the `appTransforms` and `appTransformDirs` options or their corresponding command line arguments.
+(Packages inside a `node_modules` folder located inside one of the supplied directories are not effected.)
 For example, to transform all sass files inside the current working directory to css,

 ```
 $ browserify main.js -o bundle.js -p [ parcelify -o bundle.css -t sass-css-stream -d . ]